 A shareholder may otherwise propose business for consideration or nominate persons for election to the Board of Directors, in compliance with federal proxy rules, applicable state law and other legal requirements and without seeking to have the proposal included in the Company's proxy statement pursuant to Rule 14a-8.
-The Company's Bylaws provide that any such proposals or nominations for the Company's 2001 Annual Meeting must be received by the Company after January 19, 2001 and on or before April 18, 2001.
-If, however, the Company's 2001 Annual Meeting is called for a date occurring on or before April 18, 2001 or after June 17, 2001, such proposals or nominations must be received by the Company not later than the close of business on the 10(th) day following the day on which notice of the 2001 Annual Meeting is mailed in order to be considered at the Company's 2001 Annual Meeting.
-Any such notice must satisfy the other requirements with respect to such proposals and nominations contained in the Company's Bylaws.
-If a shareholder fails to meet these deadlines or fails to comply with the requirements of SEC Rule 14a-4, the Company may exercise discretionary voting authority under proxies it solicits to vote on any such proposal.
+The Company's Bylaws provide that any such proposals or nominations for the Company's 2001 Annual Meeting must be received by the Company not later than the close of business on the 10(th) day following the day on which notice of the 2001 Annual Meeting is mailed in order to be considered at the Company's 2001 Annual Meeting and must satisfy the other requirements with respect to such proposals contained in the Company's Bylaws.
+If a shareholder properly submits a proposal not later than the close of business on the 10(th) day following the day on which notice of the 2001 Annual Meeting is mailed but fails to comply with the requirements of SEC Rule 14a-4, the Company may exercise discretionary voting authority under proxies it solicits to vote on any such proposal.